slsa-framework/slsa/docs/spec/v1.0/threats.md

 *Example:* Expectations for MyPackage only allows source repo `good/my-package`.
-Adversary modifies the expectations to also accept `evil/my-package`, then builds from that repo and uploads a bad version of the package.
+Adversary modifies the expectations to also accept `evil/my-package`, then builds from that repo and uploads a malicious version of the package.
 Solution:
 Expectation changes require two-party review.

 </details>